LoopKit/CGMBLEKit/README.md

 github "LoopKit/xDripG5"
 ```

-Note that you'll need to confgure your target to link against `CommonCrypto.framework` in addition to `xDripG5.framework`
+Note that you'll need to confgure your target to link against `CommonCrypto.framework` in addition to `CGMBLEKit.framework`

 ## Usage